OptionalRule/optionalrule.github.io/_posts/2021-03-08-1k-twitter-follower-hat-giveaway.md

 </div>

 To celebrate reaching **1k followers** on <a href="https://twitter.com/optionalrule" target="_blank" rel="noreferrer noopener">twitter</a>, I&#8217;m **giving away Optional Rule Games hats** to two lucky twitter followers!!
 This is a nickel/black stitched cotton twill cap with self-fabric hideaway d-ring slider strap and an embroidered Optional Rule Games logo.

+<div class="alert alert-warning p-5 m-3 text-center">Note this giveaway has concluded, thank you everyone for participating.</div>

 _Show your love for games played your way, and remember, fun&#8230; is not optional._